 The brush comes with a minimal charging pedestal that simply requires dropping the brush onto a peg.
-Fully charged, it lasts for at least a week of twice-daily 2-minute brushing sessions before needing a recharge, which is on par with the other toothbrushes we tested in this price range and plenty for most people.
+Fully charged, it lasts for at least a week of twice-daily two-minute brushing sessions before needing a recharge, which is on par with the other toothbrushes we tested in this price range and plenty for most people.

 If you already have an electric toothbrush that performs these services, there’s no need to consider upgrading.
 If you use a manual brush and don’t struggle to maintain good habits, there’s little reason to consider upgrading in that case, either.

 “Average folks brush 46 seconds.
-With timers people will go to at least the 2 minutes,” said Dr. Joan Gluch, an adjunct associate professor at the University of Pennsylvania Dental School.
+With timers people will go to at least the two minutes,” said Dr. Joan Gluch, an adjunct associate professor at the University of Pennsylvania Dental School.
 “Clinically, we see patients do better with powered toothbrushes.”
 Dr. Mark Wolff, DDS, Ph.D., a professor at NYU Dental School and chair of the Cariology and Comprehensive Care department, agreed: “It helps people that don’t brush well,” he said.
 “If you need the guidance, invest in the guidance.”

-Aside from these older tests, we didn’t find any independently-conducted research that both draws the conclusion that one model or type is better than another and explains the process and results.
+Aside from these older tests, we didn’t find any independently conducted research that both draws the conclusion that one model or type is better than another and explains the process and results.
 And none of our experts differentiated between the plaque removal ability in any of the types or models of brushes available.

-So we looked for, at minimum, brushes with a 2-minute timer, but still wanted to test higher-end brushes to compare their usability against the simplest models.
+So we looked for, at minimum, brushes with a two-minute timer, but still wanted to test higher-end brushes to compare their usability against that of the simplest models.
 We eliminated brushes without rechargeable batteries because loose batteries are a hassle and a waste.
 We also eliminated models that were reviewed as loud or having either short battery life or a too-small range of compatible brush heads.
 If a brush was compatible with a wide range of brush heads, that was a small point in its favor.

-We applied the same buying model to the Sonicare line and tried not to buy brushes that were only differentiated by their unnecessary features.
+We applied the same buying model to the Sonicare line and tried not to buy brushes that were differentiated only by their unnecessary features.
 We also bought one high-end brush, the DiamondClean, to assess whether the cleaning experience was $120 better.
 It was not.

 Once we understood the features of all the products, it was a matter of getting them in hand and seeing what it was like to hold them, charge them, use them, replace their heads, and have our brushing sessions timed and monitored.
-To stress-test them, we also dropped our picks onto a tile floor from chest height to test for durability and submerged them in water while they were running for a full 2-minute brushing cycle to test for water resistance.
+To stress-test them, we also dropped our picks onto a tile floor from chest height to test for durability and submerged them in water while they were running for a full two-minute brushing cycle to test for water resistance.
 We compared the brushes on all these usability points to arrive at our conclusion.

 In our experience, all of these brushes, even the top-end ones, did the same thing—moved toothpaste around in your mouth.
-Toothbrushes that identify as “sonic” like Philips and Waterpik models tend to be quieter and have a vibration-like movement, while oscillating brushes are louder.
+Toothbrushes that identify as “sonic” like Philips and Waterpik models tend to be quieter and have a vibration-like movement, and oscillating brushes are louder.
 But this is a distinction between different types of brushes made by different manufacturers, not expensive brushes versus cheap ones.

-First, a point of order about the word “sonic:” Per advertising from Sonicare that is now close to two decades old, some people take this to mean that sonic toothbrushes “knock off plaque” with “sound waves.”
+First, a point of order about the word “sonic”: Per advertising from Sonicare that is now close to two decades old, some people take this to mean that sonic toothbrushes “knock off plaque” with “sound waves.”
 This is not an effect proven in any research.

 However, sonic toothbrushes can produce a secondary effect described in a handful of studies involving fluid dynamics.
 Independent research does show that the fluid dynamics generated by a toothbrush moving at high frequency can “remove bacteria in vitro even at distances up to 4 mm beyond the tips of the bristles” (Stanford, 1997).
 The efficacy of this movement varied depending on the distance and time spent, and nothing will remove 100 percent of the bacteria/plaque all the time, but this is a significant, if secondary, effect generated by a “sonic” toothbrush.

 But cleaning modes don’t matter, according to experts we spoke to and research we’ve seen.
 The only one that might help is “sensitive mode” for people who find the brush’s normal oscillations too jarring.
 “People with sensitive teeth may find that their teeth are less sensitive when the brush head moves slower or less pressure is applied,” said Matthew Messina, DDS, a consumer advisor for the ADA.
 The average person doesn’t need it, though.
-“As far as whitening goes, all toothbrushes help remove surface stains when used with a toothpaste because toothpastes contain mild abrasives and detergents for this purpose,” said Messina.
+“As far as whitening goes, all toothbrushes help remove surface stains when used with a toothpaste because toothpastes contain mild abrasives and detergents for this purpose,” said Dr. Messina.

 There isn’t even a proven difference in effectiveness between faster and slower brush movements in existing independent research.
-We only found one small, old, imperfect study that compared brushes with 2,100, 2,500, and 3,500 brushstrokes per minute and found that the middle frequency was the most effective at removing plaque (“at most 1.5 times better” than the other frequencies and yielded “about 50 percent fewer plaque sites” than the highest frequency).
+We found only one small, old, imperfect study that compared brushes with 2,100, 2,500, and 3,500 brushstrokes per minute and found that the middle frequency was the most effective at removing plaque (“at most 1.5 times better” than the other frequencies and yielded “about 50 percent fewer plaque sites” than the highest frequency).
 Respondents also said it was the most comfortable frequency.
-However, there were only 10 participants, they only brushed under supervision some of the time, and they used each toothbrush for only 3 days.
+However, there were only 10 participants, they brushed under supervision only some of the time, and they used each toothbrush for only three days.

 Some brushes come with a “pressure sensor” that is meant to alert the user when they are brushing too hard, something that dentists and experts agree is a bad thing.
 In theory, then, a pressure sensor can be good.
 However, in our testing, we found that the brushes with pressure sensors required the user to bear down very hard on their teeth before the alert would trigger.
 The amount of pressure a user can apply before the sensor discourages them suggests the available pressure sensors are more of a gimmick than an actual useful feature.

 Many powered toothbrushes also include a quadrant timer that alerts you when 30 seconds have passed to encourage brushing evenness, and allow you to brush your teeth one “quadrant” at a time (lower-outer teeth, lower-inner, upper-outer, upper-inner).
-This element, while a nice option, isn’t strictly necessary unless you like that style of brushing or struggle with brushing evenness as noticed by your dentist.
-“The time spent in each quadrant is just an aid to help ensure that you brush long enough to remove plaque on every tooth at the gum line and chewing surfaces, assuming you’re brushing properly,” said Messina.
+This element, though a nice option, isn’t strictly necessary unless you like that style of brushing or struggle with brushing evenness as noticed by your dentist.
+“The time spent in each quadrant is just an aid to help ensure that you brush long enough to remove plaque on every tooth at the gum line and chewing surfaces, assuming you’re brushing properly,” said Dr. Messina.
 “Plus, we are not aware of studies that show brushing longer in smaller areas has an added beneficial effect in removing plaque.”

-Using the right brush head for your teeth and gums matters, and we like that the Deep Sweep can take advantage of Oral-B’s brush head line.
+Using the right brush head for your teeth and gums matters, and we like that the Pro 1000 can take advantage of Oral-B’s brush head line.
 The range is the widest of all toothbrush lines, making it easier to customize the brush for one user’s preferences and recommendations from their dentist.
 Bruce Schechner, a New York-based general and cosmetic dentist, said that “everyone reacts differently” to different brush shapes and sizes, and those factors don’t matter “as long as you’re using one you feel comfortable with.”
 Wolff said that whether a brush includes elements like rubber flaps doesn’t matter, but brushes should be “soft to medium, at hardest.”

-The Deep Sweep 1000 was also quite comfortable to use.
+The Pro 1000 was also quite comfortable to use.
 Oral-B models use rotation and pulsation, so its brushes don’t buzz as intensely when the brush’s head touches your other teeth.
 All Sonicares vibrate at the same (high) frequency and produce a more jarring sensation when the back of the brush collides with other teeth.

-Overall, we found the oscillating format Oral-B toothbrushes to be louder and more sonically grating than the vibrating format of the Sonicare brushes we tested.
+Overall, we found the oscillating-format Oral-B toothbrushes to be louder and more sonically grating than the vibrating format of the Sonicare brushes we tested.
 Without a point of comparison, it’s possible our slight annoyance would go away as we got used to it.

 The most significant thing about a powered toothbrush that might change over the course of its lifetime is the battery life; over the years, rechargeable batteries tend to lose capacity.
 In the case of a toothbrush, this might mean it becomes less powerful or doesn’t last as long while traveling.